 Mechanics of Solids

-Bachelor of Science graduates with a major in nanoscience and technology are eligible for membership of the Royal Australian Chemical Institute (RACI) if you include senior chemistry in your major.
+Bachelor of Science graduates with a major in nanoscience and technology are eligible for membership of the Australian Institute of Physics (AIP) or the Royal Australian Chemical Institute (RACI) if you include senior physics or chemistry respectively in your major.

 Further study for major

-Eligible students can proceed to the honours year, where you gain not only the benefit of studying nanoscience and technology to a higher level (with a wide choice of courses to be taken), but you also gain invaluable experience in undertaking a research project supervised by one or more members of staff, and producing a thesis of your work.
-Many students also end up publishing one or more scientific papers based on their Honours research.
-After Honours, many students continue into a higher research degree to pursue careers in research.
+Eligible students can proceed to the honours year, where you have the opportunity of studying physics to a higher level (with a wide choice of courses to be taken) and you also gain invaluable experience in undertaking a research project supervised by one or more members of staff, resulting in a thesis describing your work.
+Many students also end up publishing one or more scientific papers based on their honours research.
+After honours, many students continue into a higher research degree (MSc or PhD) to pursue careers in research.